RiiConnect24/Wii-Guide/_pages/en_US/wilbrand.md

 1. On your Wii, return to the Wii Menu and then open the Wii Message Board.
 1. Load the green letter with Bob-Omb icon.
    - Ensure the date on your Wii is correct, otherwise you might be unable to find the letter.
-   - In various scenarios, you may need to look at the previous or next day to find it.
+   - You will have to go forwards and backwards once to see the mail.
+In some cases it may be on the previous day.
    - If you don't see the green letter, there may be an issue with the SD card format or the Wii's reader; do any errors appear in the SD card sections in Data Management?
 ![Wilbrand in it's natural habitat](/images/wilbrand/msgboard.png)